-A lifelong Kansan, Jason Bock received his Bachelor’s of Business Administration in Finance, magna cum laude, from Fort Hays State University in 2007.
-Mr. Bock went on to study law at the University of Kansas School of Law, concentrating in the areas of probate, estate planning, taxation and business.
-His association with Fleeson, Gooing, Coulson & Kitch began during law school as part of the firm’s summer associate program.
-In 2010, after earning his Juris Doctor with certificates in tax and business law, Mr. Bock began his practice with the firm full-time.
-He became a member of the firm in 2017.
+Jason Bock received his Bachelor’s of Business Administration degree in Finance, magna cum laude, from Fort Hays State University in 2007.
+He studied law at the University of Kansas School of Law, concentrating in the areas of probate, estate planning, taxation and business law.
+His affiliation with Fleeson Gooing began during law school, taking part in the firm’s summer associate program.
+Mr. Bock began his practice with the firm full-time in 2010 and has been an member since 2017.

-A central focus of Mr. Bock’s professional practice is serving clients in the area of trusts, estates and probate law.
-In addition to counseling clients about their rights and responsibilities in these areas, he also represents both fiduciaries and beneficiaries in contested matters, advises individuals and families with respect to planning their estates, and guides clients through the process of establishing guardianships and conservatorships for minors or adult family members with diminished capacity.
-Mr. Bock has also assisted a number of non-profit organizations in obtaining tax-exempt status and navigate the rules governing charitable solicitation.
+Mr. Bock’s professional practice is primarily focused in the area of trusts, estates, and probate law.
+In addition to counseling clients regarding their rights and duties in these areas, he also represents both fiduciaries and beneficiaries when disagreements or disputes arise, advises individuals and families in planning their estates, and helps clients set up and administer guardianships and conservatorships for minors or impaired adults.

 Mr. Bock’s courtroom experience extends beyond the areas of trusts and estates and includes general litigation matters as well.
 Guided by the principle that litigation is seldom the best first option, particularly in estate and family disputes, he routinely counsels clients to explore early pragmatic solutions to avoid expense, better control the outcome, and preserve relationships.